|

 raise a daughter, but she came back with the same energy and voice to

-resurrect Cold Blood, which she built anew around the Bone"
+resurrect Cold Blood, which she built anew around a stellar cast of local

 ABOVE: Lydia with